+Appendix A

-Appendix A Defined terms
+Defined terms

-This appendix is an integral part of the IFRS.
+contingent consideration

+acquiree The business or businesses that the acquirer

+obtains control of in a business combination.

+acquirer The entity that obtains control of the acquiree.

+acquisition date The date on which the acquirer obtains control of the acquiree.

+business An integrated set of activities and assets that is

+capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities.

+business A transaction or other event in which an acquirer combination obtains control of one or more businesses.

+obtains control of one or more businesses.
+Transactions sometimes referred to as 'true mergers' or 'mergers of equals' are also business combinations as that term is used in this Ind AS.

+Usually, an obligation of the acquirer to transfer additional assets or equity interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
+However, contingent consideration also may give the acquirer the right to the return of previously transferred consideration if specified conditions are met.

+equity interests For the purposes of this Ind AS, equity interests is used broadly to mean ownership interests of investor-owned entities and owner, member or participant interests of mutual entities.

+&lt;sup>20 Substituted vide Notification No. G.S.R.
+463(E) dated 24th July, 2020.

+fair value

+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+(See Ind AS 113.)

+goodwill

+An asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognised.

+identifiable

-acquiree The business or businesses that the acquirer obtains control of in a business combination . acquirer The entity that obtains control of the acquiree . acquisition date The date on which the acquirer obtains control of the acquiree . business An integrated set of activities and assets that is capable of being conducted and managed for the purpose of providing goods or services to customers, generating investment income (such as dividends or interest) or generating other income from ordinary activities. business combination A transaction or other event in which an acquirer obtains control of one or more businesses .
-Transactions sometimes referred to as 'true mergers' or 'mergers of equals' are also business combinations as that term is used in this IFRS. contingent consideration Usually, an obligation of the acquirer to transfer additional assets or equity interests to the former owners of an acquiree as part of the exchange for control of the acquiree if specified future events occur or conditions are met.
-However, contingent consideration also may give the acquirer the right to the return of previously transferred consideration if specified conditions are met. equity interests For the purposes of this IFRS, equity interests is used broadly to mean ownership interests of investor-owned entities and owner, member or participant interests of mutual entities . fair value Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-(See IFRS 13.) goodwill An asset representing the future economic benefits arising from other assets acquired in a business combination that are not individually identified and separately recognised. identifiable An asset is identifiable if it either: (a) is separable, ie capable of being separated or divided from the entity and sold, transferred, licensed, rented or exchanged, either individually or together with a related contract, identifiable asset or liability, regardless of whether the entity intends to do so; or (b) arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations.
+An asset is identifiable if it either:

+- (a) is separable, ie capable of being separated or divided from the entity and sold, transferred, licensed, rented or exchanged, either individually or together with a related contract, identifiable asset or liability, regardless of whether the entity intends to do so; or - (b) arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations.

+intangible asset

+An identifiable non-monetary asset without physical substance.

+mutual entity

-intangible asset An identifiable non-monetary asset without physical substance. mutual entity An entity, other than an investor-owned entity, that provides dividends, lower costs or other economic benefits directly to its owners , members or participants.
-For example, a mutual insurance company, a credit union and a co-operative entity are all mutual entities. non-controlling interest The equity in a subsidiary not attributable, directly or indirectly, to a parent. owners For the purposes of this IFRS, owners is used broadly to include holders of equity interests of investor-owned entities and owners or members of, or participants in, mutual entities .
+An entity, other than an investor-owned entity, that provides dividends, lower costs or other economic benefits directly to its owners, members or participants.
+For example, a mutual insurance company, a credit union and a co-operative entity are all mutual entities.

+non-controlling interest

+The equity in a subsidiary not attributable, directly or indirectly, to a parent.

+owners

+For the purposes of this Ind AS, owners is used broadly to include holders of equity interests of investor-owned entities and owners or members of, or participants in, mutual entities.

+Appendix B

-Appendix B Application guidance
+Application guidance